bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + Does this work in a crowded market?:
        + I have no idea, I'm a non-profit guy, remember? :)

+# Why GCC Needed Commerce

++ Chipset manufacturers needed compilers for their new architectures quickly.

++ Free Software projects always move slow.

++ Not easy to sign a deadline-centered deal with a non-profit.

++ Infrastructure and motivations of a commercial actor is essential.

 # Conservancy Member Projects